-We use Power DVD running under Windows XP to take our screenshots and go to great lengths to ensure our comparisons are fair.
-Comparison screens are taken full-size and are not enhanced in any way.
-No sharpening or contrast enhancement is used.
+We use Power DVD and VLC Player running under Windows to take our screenshots and go to great lengths to ensure our comparisons are fair.
+Comparison screens are taken full-size and are not enhanced or changed in any way.

 I work for a distributor/retailer and we have a Kurosawa title you may be interested in.
 How do I contact you?